amircheikh/Unity-AI-Texture-Generator/README.md

 6. The textures will be outputted to a folder in the same directory as the prefab.

-I am not affiliated with OpenAI and this project is not endorsed or supported by them.\
+I am not affiliated with OpenAI or Unity and this project is not endorsed or supported by them.\
 Enjoy!